 Jersey City native,VinceRoyale was always the class clown, though he never thought comedy would be his career.
-Currently living in Los Angeles, the former event promoter turned stand-up comedian and reality show star of Logo/MTV’s “Bad Sex,” has been performing in Los Angeles hot spots and New York night clubs for the past six years.
+Currently living in Los Angeles, the former retail salesman turned stand-up comedian and reality show star of Logo/MTV’s “Bad Sex” and regular on FOX's "Laughs" has been performing in Los Angeles hot spots and New York night clubs for the past seven years.
 Vince is extremely down-to-earth and full of charisma and he has an uncanny ability to turn the things he sees into world class jokes.
 He is humble and says that his passion for comedy and ability to do what he loves in front of an audience is indeed a blessing.

 Vince will be the first one to tell you that his success with comedy truly happened by accident.
 After a few cocktails with a group of friends at a local Southern California bar, Vince swooped on stage at an open mic and made everyone laugh out loud.
 He was so funny that the club’s owner invited him to come back the very next week to perform in a comedy contest.
 Vince agreed to do the show; it’s a good thing he did because he won.